kiwidata/Emission-by-Country/README.md

 - All rows except 2021 year was shown to analyze the 2021 biggest polluters (jupiter notebook)

 ## Export clean data frame to a file
-- Exported the percentage of emiiters by country
+- Exported the percentage of emiiters by country - https://github.com/kiwidata/Emission-by-Country/blob/main/emission%25bytype.csv
-- Exported the 2021-2050 global CO2 prediction by country
+- Exported the 2021-2050 global CO2 prediction by country - https://github.com/kiwidata/Emission-by-Country/blob/main/CO2%20Emission%20Predictions%202021-2050.csv

-## Results
+# Statistics and Linear Regression

-### Top 3 Polluters
+## Top 3 Polluters

 Based on our dataset : China (30.9%), USA (13.5%), India (7.3%) are the world biggest polluters.
 These 3 countries emitted more than 51.7% (19189 MtCO2) of all global CO2 in 2021.

 ![Top 3 Polluters ](https://user-images.githubusercontent.com/111706055/215375812-a95d7479-8eac-4b3d-80fb-9d0c6245e846.png)

-### Emission Trends & Linear Regression
+## Emission Trends & Linear Regression

+Regression is machine learning technique used to predict continuous variables.
+The regression model can learn patterns that best fits the existing data and make future predictions beyond the range of current data.
+This is an ideal use case for us since the CO2 emissions dataset contains large historical data and is continuous.
+To perform the analysis, we performed the following steps:
+* Load the dataset into Pandas dataframe
+* Clean the dataset by removing missing value since historical data is not complete
+* Drop non-numeric/unnecessary features such as country code, per-capita
+* Split the data into input and output
+* Instantiate a linear regression model for the sklearn library to perform linear regression
+* Make emission predictions on future years

 Looking at Emission Trends, we looked at 4 different timeframes : 1750-2021, 1900-2021, 2000-2021, and 1980-2021.